rnietoe/Training/docs/AWS/09-Applications.md

 !!!danger "Amazon SNS is a better solution than SQS when you need to notify multiple AWS services"

-**push** based web service to send messages / notifications from the cloud to mobile devices, by SMS or mail to SQS or any Http endpoint, for example CloudWatch or Cost Explorer
+**push** based web service to send messages/notifications from the cloud to mobile devices, by SMS or mail to SQS or any Http endpoint, for example CloudWatch or Cost Explorer

 use the publish-subscribe mechanism based on topics, called pub/sub messaging